paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-043-actions-against-persons-committing-bank-fraud-crimes.md

 **(d) Notice of pendency of investigation or proceeding**

-(1) Subject to paragraph (2), if the Attorney General has not provided the declarant with notice under subsection (b) of this section or a notice of invalidity pursuant to [section 4224 of this title](./chapter-043-actions-against-persons-committing-bank-fraud-crimes.md#section-4224) within 1 year after the date of filing of the declaration, the Attorney General shall notify the declarant in writing that—
+(1) Subject to paragraph (2), if the Attorney General has not provided the declarant with notice under subsection (b) or a notice of invalidity pursuant to [section 4224 of this title](./chapter-043-actions-against-persons-committing-bank-fraud-crimes.md#section-4224) within 1 year after the date of filing of the declaration, the Attorney General shall notify the declarant in writing that—

   (A) there is a pending investigation or proceeding in the course of which the declarant’s allegations are being addressed; or